Ian Happ Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.29 team ERA that ranks 17th across all league pitching staffs.
+- The Pirates' 4.36 team ERA ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to allow the third-fewest home runs in baseball (67 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (70 total, one per game).

-- Oviedo (3-5) gets the starting nod for the Pirates in his 14th start of the season.
-He's put together a 4.16 ERA in 71 1/3 innings pitched, with 63 strikeouts.
+- The Pirates will look to Bido (0-0) in his second start of the season.

-- His most recent time out was on Saturday against the New York Mets, when the right-hander tossed 6 1/3 innings, surrendering two earned runs while giving up four hits.
+- His last appearance was on Thursday against the Chicago Cubs, when the right-hander tossed four innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.